Bamut: Background

 The first map which documented Bamut, 1847.

 Fortress Bumbat (Bamut) on a fragment of the map of the Imamate on 27 Muharram 1273 (1856 in Gregorian calendar), translated from Arabic to Russian in 1856.

 The territory on which Bamut is located and its surrounding area were inhabited by people from ancient times as attested by burials and archaeological monuments dating back to the Bronze Age and late Middle Ages (16–17th centuries).

 Although Bamut was in the area of settlement and migration movement on the plane of the Orstkhoys in the second half of the 18th century, its earliest documentation dates to a Russian map of 1847.
 Therefore, it was founded no earlier than the 1840s.
 The village was first settled by the Gandaloev family who migrated from Gandalbos.
 Later, families from Tsecha-Akhki and Akki also settled into the village.
 In the second half of the 1840s and until the early 1850s, during the Caucasian War, Bamut was part of the administrative-territorial district (naibstvo) of the Caucasian Imamate, Little Chechnya, whose name was conditional considering the fact that it was populated not only by Chechens but also by Ingush, predominantly in its western part.

 Bamut, among other villages of Karabulak and Galashian societies, was conquered after the winter expedition of 1850 under the command of Mikhail Ilyinsky.
 The western part of the territory of the former Little Chechnya was included in the Vladikavkazsky okrug and administratively subordinated to the head of the Verkhne-Sunzhenskaya line.
 In 1852, a fortification for two infantry companies was founded near Bamut in order to cover one of the main entrances to the lands of the Galashian society from Chechnya.

-Russian rule

-The village of Bamut on the map of the Ingush district in 1853.
+From 1922 to 1934, Bamut was a part of the Ingush Autonomous Oblast.